blukatdevelopment/UnchainedWorldsOld/character_creation/classes/colossus.md

 ### Titan's Roar.
 (Level 9 Required)
 Your throat canal becomes funnel shaped, allowing you to expel a roar of great magnitude as if through a megaphone.
-As an action you may expend 3 hit dice and roll them.
+As an action you may expend 3 stamina dice and roll them.
 Up to 4 creatures of your choice which can hear the roar gain the following benefits:

 - They gain Temporary hitpoints equal to the amount rolled